...

 What is muscular chest pain?

 Muscular chest pain is often referred to as musculoskeletal chest pain.
 It is a discomfort or pain that can originate from your muscles, ligaments, or tendons in the chest wall.
-It occurs when your chest wall structures become strained or inflamed, often due to physical exertion, poor posture, or injury.
+It occurs when your chest wall structures become strained or inflamed, often due to physical overexertion, poor posture, or injury.
 Pulled muscle chest pain is typically localized, sharp, and worsens with movement or deep breaths.
 It is generally a benign condition and not related to the heart or other vital organs.
 Rest, gentle stretches, and anti-inflammatory medications are commonly advised by physicians to alleviate muscular chest pain, although your qualified healthcare professional should assess the pain to rule out any serious underlying issues.

 What can cause chest pain besides the heart?